tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 ## Explore the Aeris Weather API {#aeris}

-Before diving too far down int the OpenWeatherMap API, let's look at another weather API for contrast.
+Before diving too far down in the OpenWeatherMap API, let's look at another weather API for contrast.
 In contrast to the OpenWeatherMap API, the [Aeris Weather API](http://www.aerisweather.com/) is a bit more robust and extensive.
 Explore the Aeris Weather API by doing the following:

 1. Go to [www.aerisweather.com](http://www.aerisweather.com).
 2. Click **Documentation** on the top navigation bar.